CHARACTERISTICS OF MOULD

 WHAT DOES MOULD LOOK LIKE?

+Now that we understand what mould is, the next step is knowing what it looks like.
 If you can see it, it’s most likely worse than it looks as mould begins to grow deep under the surface and when it becomes visible, harmful spores can be released.
 This fungus has a fuzzy or slimy texture and presents itself in a variety of different colours.
 Typically we see green, grey and black mould; however, it also dons brown, black, white, pink and red disguises.
 According to The Ultimate Mould Guide, the colour varies within each species and is thus not always a clear indication as to whether it’s dangerous or not, so it’s best to assume they all pose a health risk.

 WHAT CAUSES MOULD?